1. What are the University’s admission requirements?

 Students who have applied for admission should contact the FIU Admissions Office.

-Note: The School of Communication + Journalism has a higher standard for admission.
+Note: The Lee Caplin School of Journalism & Media has a higher standard for admission.

-5. How do I get into the School of Communication + Journalism?
+5. How do I get into the Lee Caplin School of Journalism & Media?

 To be fully admitted into the program, FIU undergraduates and transfer students must meet the following minimum requirements: